lextoumbourou/obsidian-markdown-notebook/README.md

 ```
 ````

-The output is stored directly in the Markdown file as a comment block immediately below the cell:
+Outputs are stored directly in the Markdown file as a comment block immediately below the cell — either as HTML:

 ```html
 <!-- nb-output hash="a3f1b2c4d5e6f7a8" format="html" -->